What is a heat recovery chiller?

 Heat recovery chillers are a type of HVAC system that can simultaneously provide heating and cooling to a building by recovering waste heat from the cooling process and using it to produce hot water for space heating, domestic hot water, or other process requirements, thereby offsetting heating energy.

-Typical leaving condenser water temperature range from 90˚F up to 140˚F. Lower leaving condenser water temperature up to 120˚F can be used for VAV reheat, radiant floor heat, pool heating, and pre-heating domestic hot water.
-Higher leaving condenser water temperature up to 140˚F can be used for domestic hot water, laundry and other process application.
-Leaving condenser water temperature must be higher than heating loop return water temperature to recover heat.
+Typically, leaving condenser water temperature range from 90˚F up to 140˚F. For example, lower leaving condenser water temperatures up to 120˚F can heat VAV reheat, radiant floors, pools, and pre-heat domestic hot water.
+On the other hand, higher leaving condenser water temperatures up to 140˚F can heat domestic hot water, laundry, and other process applications.
+In addition, leaving condenser water temperature must be higher than heating loop return water temperature to recover heat.

 During cooling only operation, the chiller produces a controlled source of chilled water leaving the evaporator while dissipating heat through the condenser to the environment.
 When there is a simultaneous need for chilled water and hot water, these chillers have the capability to operate in heat recovery mode.